Swastika: Buddhism

 In Buddhism, the swastika is considered to symbolise the auspicious footprints of the Buddha.
 The left-facing sauwastika is often imprinted on the chest, feet or palms of Buddha images.
 It is an aniconic symbol for the Buddha in many parts of Asia and homologous with the dharma wheel.
 The shape symbolises eternal cycling, a theme found in the samsara doctrine of Buddhism.

 The swastika symbol is common in esoteric tantric traditions of Buddhism, along with Hinduism, where it is found with chakra theories and other meditative aids.
-The clockwise symbol is more common, and contrasts with the counter clockwise version common in the Tibetan Bon tradition and locally called yungdrung.
+The clockwise symbol is more common, and contrasts with the counter-clockwise version common in the Tibetan Bon tradition and locally called yungdrung.

+In East Asia, the swastika is prevalent in Buddhist monasteries and communities.
+It is commonly found in Buddhist temples, religious artifacts, texts related to Buddhism and schools founded by Buddhist religious groups.
+It also appears as a design or motif (singularly or woven into a pattern) on textiles, architecture and various decorative objects as a symbol of luck and good fortune.
+The icon is also found as a sacred symbol in the Bon tradition, but in the left-facing orientation.

 Jainism

 In Jainism, it is a symbol of the seventh tīrthaṅkara, Suparśvanātha.
 In the Śvētāmbara tradition, it is also one of the aṣṭamaṅgala or eight auspicious symbols.
 All Jain temples and holy books must contain the swastika and ceremonies typically begin and end with creating a swastika mark several times with rice around the altar.
 Jains use rice to make a swastika in front of statues and then put an offering on it, usually a ripe or dried fruit, a sweet (मिठाई miṭhāī), or a coin or currency note.
 The four arms of the swastika symbolise the four places where a soul could be reborn in samsara, the cycle of birth and death – svarga "heaven", naraka "hell", manushya "humanity" or tiryancha "as flora or fauna" – before the soul attains moksha "salvation" as a siddha, having ended the cycle of birth and death and become omniscient.